Stencil Subjects

 This subject cluster is strongest when you need to compare:

-- a clean octopus silhouette versus a more decorative one
+- a clean octopus silhouette versus a story-heavy or decorative direction

-- how much tentacle overlap still stays readable
+- how much tentacle overlap remains readable before the form collapses

 Picking the Right Octopus Direction